monkeytypegame/monkeytype/CONTRIBUTING.md

 ## Standards, Conventions, and Best Practices

-1. Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which is automatically ran every time you `git commit` (if you've followed the above instructions properly).
+Code style is enforced by [Prettier](https://prettier.io/docs/en/install.html), which is automatically ran every time you `git commit` (if you've followed the above instructions properly).

+Following the guidelines below will increase your chance of getting your change accepted.

-### Themes
+### Theme Guidelines
 <!-- TODO: add screenshots to provide examples for dos and don'ts -->
-Following the theme guidelines will better increase your chance of getting your change accepted.
-Make sure that
-- themes must keep their text color monochrome
-- themes button text color must be the themes main color
+- Make sure your theme is unique and a simmilar looking one is not already avaiable
+- The text color is either black or white (or very close to)
-- You didn't forget to add the theme to the list file
+- Your theme has been added to the `_list` file and the `textColor` property is the theme's main color

-### Languages and Quotes
+- Your theme is clear and readable with both `flip test colors` and `colorful mode` enabled and disbled

+### Language Guidelines
+- Do not include swear words
-   - For quotes and languages don't forget to remove the trailing comma at the end of the last JSON entry.
+- Ensure that your contribution meets JSON standards (no trailing comma at the end of a list)
+- Be sure to add your language to the `_list` and `_groups` files
+- Make sure the number of words corresponds to the file name (for example: `languageName.json` is 200 words, `langugeName_1k.json` is 1000 words, and so on)

+### Quote Guidelines
+- Do not include swear words
-   - Ensure that your contribution meets JSON standards.
+- Ensure that your contribution meets JSON standards (no trailing comma at the end of a list)
+- Verify the `length` property is correct (length of the text in characters)
+- Verify the `id` property is incremented correctly

 ## Questions